-Epilepsy is a complex neurological disorder characterized by spontaneous recurrence of unprovoked seizures, which are sudden surges of electrical activity in the brain that impair a person's mental or physical abilities.
-Epilepsy, which is typically diagnosed by a neurologist, is estimated to affect 50 million people worldwide(4) and 2 million people in the United States.(5) According to IMS Health, U.S. sales of AEDs were approximately \$4.0 billion in 2011.
-The annual cost of epilepsy to the healthcare system is estimated to be \$12.5 billion.(6)
+Epilepsy is a complex neurological disorder characterized by spontaneous recurrence of unprovoked seizures, which are sudden surges of electrical activity in the brain that impair a person's mental and/or physical abilities.
+Epilepsy, which is typically diagnosed by a neurologist, is estimated to affect 50 million people worldwide(1) and 2 million people in the United States.(2) According to IMS Health, U.S. sales of anti-epileptic drugs, or AEDs, were approximately \$4.6 billion in 2013.

-- (4) Bialer, M., Key factors in the discovery and development of new antiepileptic drugs, published January 2010 in Nature. - (5) U.S. Centers for Disease Control and Prevention, Epilepsy Self-Management Tools (citing Dilorio, C., The Prevention Research Centers' Managing Epilepsy Well Network, published September 2010 in Epilepsy & Behavior). - (6) Epilepsy Foundation, Cost Study Shows Divide in Treatment Effects, published April 2000.
+(1) Bialer, M., Key factors in the discovery and development of new antiepileptic drugs, published January 2010 in Nature.

+(2) U.S. Centers for Disease Control and Prevention, Epilepsy Self-Management Tools (citing Dilorio, C., The Prevention Research Centers' Managing Epilepsy Well Network, published September 2010 in Epilepsy & Behavior).

 Epileptic seizures can cause a person to experience severe muscle jerking, to lose consciousness and fall, or to suffer from distorted vision, all potentially leading to physical injuries or hospitalization.
 Until reliable seizure control has been achieved, patients are forced to adjust their lifestyles to avoid activities that a seizure can significantly disrupt or render life threatening.
 A breakthrough seizure is a sudden, unexpected seizure experienced by a patient who previously had achieved reliable seizure control.
 Even when no physical injury occurs, breakthrough seizures often result in significant social, legal and developmental consequences for patients such as loss of driver's license, loss of employment, disruption of school attendance, academic underachievement, and disruption of social networks.
 In addition, a single breakthrough seizure can lead to permanent loss or reduction in overall seizure control.
-Data suggest that a significant proportion of patients who experience a breakthrough seizure have a lower chance of achieving reliable seizure control.(7) In certain cases, a single breakthrough seizure can develop into status epilepticus, a prolonged seizure or series of repeated seizures, and eventually result in brain damage or death.
-Data indicate that the risk of sudden unexpected death in epilepsy was 23 times higher in patients who had at least one breakthrough seizure compared to patients who had achieved seizure control.(8)
+Data suggest that a significant proportion of patients who experience a breakthrough seizure have a lower chance of achieving reliable seizure control.(3) In certain cases, a single breakthrough seizure can develop into status epilepticus, a prolonged seizure or series of repeated seizures, and eventually result in brain damage or death.
+Data indicate that the risk of sudden unexpected death in epilepsy was 23 times higher in patients who had at least one breakthrough seizure compared to patients who had achieved seizure control.(4)